samuel1a0/phocid_bm_estimator/README.md

 # Body Mass estimator for phocid shaped animals

-This repository contains a python script to clean, reconstruct and estimate body measures of phocids's 3D meshes.
+This repository contains a python script to clean, reconstruct and estimate phocid body measures based on 3D meshes.
 Supported formats are .ply and .obj.

 ### Usage